 We welcome applicants!

 4) Intervener salary - Interveners are typically employed by schools and by private service providers.
-Texas has the benefit of a statewide Deaf-Blind Medicaid Waiver that employs Interveners through private service provider agencies.
+Texas has the benefit of a statewide Deaf-Blind Medicaid Waiver, which requires college credit, that employs Interveners through private service provider agencies.
 Thanks to the efforts of DBMAT, the Deaf-Blind Medicaid Waiver provides a higher base pay for Interveners based on their education and experience.
 Gradually, school districts around Texas have also recognized the value of having trained and experienced Interveners working with deafblind children and have started rewarding the people in those roles with higher salaries.
 We feel strongly that a person who devotes his life to making the world accessible to others should be able to receive a rewarding wage and support his own life.